ruggeri/tech-notes/randos/automotive/brakes.md

 Then why do bigger bikes have bigger rotor diameters?
 It is true that a bigger rotor should have more leverage.
-A more massive bike should probably have bigger rotors because it has more traction (due to increased mass).
+A more massive bike should probably have bigger rotors because it has more traction (due to increased mass), so you need more brake force to stop the vehicle (or for that matter, lock the tire).

-Would swapping stock rotors for bigger ones help?
-Probably not.
-The stock brakes should have already been sized big enough to brake traction/engage ABS.
+But stock brakes should have already been sized big enough to break traction/engage ABS.
+For autos this is actually required by legislation (says D4A in follow-up video).
+So swapping for bigger rotors won't give more stopping power in the sense that you're always already going to eventually be traction limited.

 The larger rotors could act as better heat sinks/dissipators.
 As we know, as the rotors get hot, braking performance is going to drop.
 One reason is that the hydraulic fluid can vaporize, which will make it a compressible gas.
 Then squeezing the brake will compress the gas, rather than squeeze the brake.
+But even before that, hotter materials just have lower coefficient of friction.

 Driving 4 Answers makes clear that he thinks that upgrading to larger brake rotors is typically useless.
 Unless the problem is brake fade/heat